SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 </pnp:ProvisioningTemplate>
 ```

-Use following PnP PowerShell to apply this template:
+Use the following PnP PowerShell to apply this template:

 ```PowerShell